International relations: Emergence as academic discipline

-International relations as a distinct field of study began in Britain.
+International relations, as a distinct field of study, began in the United Kingdom.
 IR emerged as a formal academic discipline in 1919 with the founding of the first IR professorship: the Woodrow Wilson Chair at Aberystwyth, University of Wales (now Aberystwyth University), held by Alfred Eckhard Zimmern and endowed by David Davies.
 International politics courses were established at the University of Wisconsin in 1899 by Paul Samuel Reinsch and at Columbia University in 1910.
 By 1920, there were four universities that taught courses on international organization.

 Georgetown University's Walsh School of Foreign Service is the oldest continuously operating school for international affairs in the United States, founded in 1919.
 In 1927, the London School of Economics' department of international relations was founded at the behest of Nobel Peace Prize winner Philip Noel-Baker: this was the first institute to offer a wide range of degrees in the field.
 That same year, the Graduate Institute of International and Development Studies, a school dedicated to teaching international affairs, was founded in Geneva, Switzerland.
-This was rapidly followed by establishment of IR at universities in the US.
+This was rapidly followed by the establishment of IR at universities in the US.
 The creation of the posts of Montague Burton Professor of International Relations at LSE and at Oxford gave further impetus to the academic study of international relations.
 Furthermore, the International History department at LSE developed a focus on the history of IR in the early modern, colonial, and Cold War periods.